-What happens in mediation stays in mediation.
+If mediation does not result in an agreement, what happens in mediation stays in mediation.

 Participants must promise to respect the confidentiality of all discussions and all documents exchanged or written during mediation.
 This allows participants to negotiate more freely without being worried that what is said will be used as evidence in court.

 Preparing for mediation